Approved by vote of the CMB Faculty June 3, 2024

 Pre-Examination Committee Meeting

-• To Select a Chair of the Examination Committee.
+To Select a Chair of the Examination Committee.
 The chair will communicate directly with the student during preparation of the independent proposal and provide a comprehensive written evaluation after the examination.
-The chair may not be the major advisor or co-advisor.
+The chair may not be the major advisor or co-advisor although these individuals are permitted to participate in the exam as regular committee members.

 Format of the Proposal